User Guide

 user@Computer ~/pyBaram$ pybaram import mesh.cgns mesh.pbrm

-2. ``pybaram partition`` --- Partition mesh file for MPI parallel computation.
+2. ``pybaram partition`` --- Partition a mesh file for MPI parallel computation.

 Example::